 As soon as I’d made the ‘crack the case’ analogy (and fancied myself in a riverside beer garden with Inspector Morse – the TV version, mind, because John Thaw played him as a greater charmer than Dexter’s original) – I leaned into the bafflement of the whole thing.
 I welcomed the head-scratching, the marker pen scrawls, the wild theories proffered then dismissed, the false clues and red herrings.

 After all, where’s the story – or indeed the satisfaction – if it all comes too easily for our sleuths?
 Or indeed us writers?
 Like mystery readers themselves, we love a shocking twist as much as a slight detour in the wrong direction.

 5 tips to remember when writing a murder mystery

 While there’s doubtless joy in the befuddlement, it can always be helpful to have some mantras to guide you.
 So here are a few tips to help you write great mystery novels with murder at their heart:

 - A murder mystery’s answer (always) lies in character

-- It’s okay not to know everything when you start writing a murder mystery
+- It’s okay not to know everything when you start writing

 - Beware the line between duping and misdirecting